 There are two main ways to mix a cocktail: shaking and stirring.
-A shaken cocktail gets colder than a stirred cocktail, and it also takes on a little more water (and small shards of ice).
-This typically results in a well-chilled drink that’s refreshing and considerably diluted (in a pleasant sort of way).
+A shaken cocktail gets colder than a stirred cocktail, and it also takes on a little more water as well as some tiny shards of ice.
+This results in a well-chilled drink that’s refreshing and considerably diluted (in a pleasant sort of way).

 Step One: Find A Shaker